SeparateRecords/count-bot/README.md

 count::kill
 ```

-You can also mention the bot instead of using the `count::` prefix, useful on
-mobile.
+If `count::` is too cumbersome, you can either use `c.` or mention the bot.

 ## Setup